 GenerationPMTO is a structured parenting program for parents of children 2-18 years with disruptive behaviours.
 It aims to improve positive parenting, reduce coercive family processes, reduce children's externalizing and internalizing problems, child neglect and abuse.
-GenerationPMTO focuses on core parenting practices such as: skill encouragement, discipline, problem solving, and positive involvement.
-(14-16, 73) GenerationPMTO is a group-based program that can be delivered face-to-face or by telephone/ videoconference.
+GenerationPMTO focuses on core parenting practices such as: skill encouragement, discipline, problem solving, and positive involvement (Forgatch et al., 2005, Ogden and Hagen, 2008, Hagen et al., 2011).
+GenerationPMTO is a group-based program that can be delivered face-to-face or by telephone/ videoconference.
 It can be delivered in the family home, schools, community settings and health facilities.